How to Fix the Water Hammer Problem in Your Plumbing

 For example, the flue tube installed on a gas water heater on one side and through the wall on the other might collapse.
 With the deformed vent, flue gases won’t be able to find their way out, causing the flame and gas combustion to spill out from the combustion chamber.

-The solution for the problem is to install a water hammer arrestor (which might be required by the local code), such as this Sharkbite or this model from Watts.
+The solution for the problem is to install a water hammer arrestor (which might be required by the local code), such as these Sharkbite models or these from Watts.

 The element is also known as the air chamber, and it is designed to work similarly to expansion tanks, with a diaphragm that separates an air chamber from the water in the plumbing system.
 The air works as a cushion, absorbing the shock wave from the excessive pressure.